Our catalogue

 This collection marks the anniversary of the first release in a cycle of six songs—bringing together the full work in an easy to stream/download package.
 The exclusive Bandcamp download includes digital booklet with lyrics and mobile wallpaper of the singles' cover artwork.

-New Zealand metal/rock/progressive music is so diverse and exciting, and [‘Time and Relative Dimension in Space’] is a statement about how Domes does it. ★★★★★ (Muzic.net.nz)
+New Zealand metal/rock/progressive music is so diverse and exciting… a statement about how Domes does it. ★★★★★ (Muzic.net.nz)

 Decortica — 11811